Quantitative merging for time-inhomogeneous Markov chains in non-decreasing environments via functional inequalities: Introduction

-\end{theorem} In practice, we will use Theorem \ref{LogSobolevThm2} rather than the Theorem \ref{LogSobolevThm}, see example \ref{hypercube}. \begin{remark} The concept of monotonous invariant measures already appeared in the literature to deal with issues of recurrence versus transience, see \cite{AM}.\\ Besides, in \cite{DAHZ}, the idea of non-decreasing invariant measure is highlighted.
-A. Dembo, R. Huang, and T. Zheng establish two-sided Gaussian estimates for the transition kernel of a time-inhomogeneous Markov chain on a non-decreasing sequence of electrical networks satisfying a suitable uniform Poincar\'e inequality and the volume doubling property.\\ In our paper, in the proofs, we have succeeded in adapting ideas of \cite{DAHZ} such as backward induction in the Poincar\'e case.
-However, unlike in \cite{DAHZ}, some extra care is needed because we have to center our test functions with respect to measures that evolve over time.\\~\\ \end{remark}
+\end{theorem} \begin{remark} The concept of monotonous invariant measures already appeared in the literature to deal with issues of recurrence versus transience, see \cite{AM}.\\ In \cite{DAHZ}, the idea of non-decreasing invariant measure is highlighted.
+Dembo, Huang, and Zheng establish two-sided Gaussian estimates for the transition kernel of a time-inhomogeneous Markov chain on a non-decreasing sequence of electrical networks satisfying a suitable uniform Poincar\'e inequality and the volume doubling property.\\ In our paper, in the proofs, we have succeeded in adapting ideas of \cite{DAHZ} such as backward induction in the Poincar\'e case.
+However, unlike in \cite{DAHZ}, some extra care is needed because we have to center our test functions with respect to measures that evolve over time. \end{remark}